agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/why_should_i_use_agile.png" alt="Why should I use AgileTs?"/>

-AgileTs is a global State and Logic Library implemented in Typescript.
+AgileTs is an atom based global State and Logic Library implemented in Typescript.
 It offers a reimagined API that focuses on **developer experience** and allows you to **easily** and **flexible** manage your application States.
 Besides [States](https://agile-ts.org/docs/core/state),
-AgileTs offers some other powerful and tree shakable APIs that make your life easier, such as [Collections](https://agile-ts.org/docs/core/collection) and [Computed States](https://agile-ts.org/docs/core/computed).
+AgileTs offers some other powerful APIs that make your life easier, such as [Collections](https://agile-ts.org/docs/core/collection) and [Computed States](https://agile-ts.org/docs/core/computed).
 The philosophy behind AgileTs is simple: